jacobjeffrey/tmdb-analytics/README.md

-# TMDB Movie Analytics Platform
+# TMDB Movie Analytics

 > An end-to-end analytics engineering platform featuring TMDB API data.

 ## What This Is

-I built this project to familiarize myself with dbt and get some SQL practice in.
-And since I've been into movies lately, I decided to combine my interests and use TMDB's api data to build this analytics pipeline.
-It will eventually feature dashboards on trends such as ROI per genre, most popular actors today, etc.
+I built this to learn dbt and dimensional modeling using data I actually find interesting.
+The pipeline extracts movie data from TMDB's API, transforms it with dbt into a star schema, and will eventually power Streamlit dashboards analyzing genre performance, actor trends, and box office patterns.

 ## Current Status

-**What's working:** Just finished the dbt models and tests, which revealed issues in my ingestion logic.
-In particular, I learned some records in the 'credit' endpoint don't have a corresponding 'people' entry, requiring me to fix how retries and invalid responses are handled.
+**What's working:** Core pipeline complete - API ingestion, dbt transformations with 20+ models, dimensional modeling with bridge tables, comprehensive data quality tests.

-**What I'm working on:** After finishing this readme, I'll start working on an analytics dashboard with Streamlit.
+**What I'm working on:** Building Streamlit dashboards to visualize the data.

-**What's next:** Once the dashboard is done, I'll refactor the ingestion layer.
-It works, but it's super repetitive and could reworked into a modular ingestion class.
-I also currently use CSV, which I learned can be quite a pain to use when your data has odd characters or quotes.
-I will most likely use Parquet instead.
-Lastly, I'll add some light orchestration.
-According to [TMDB staff](https://www.themoviedb.org/talk/65eba9f36cf3d501844557ea), the API should have new data by 08:00 UTC daily, so it should be simple to implement.
+**What's next:** Refactor ingestion to be modular and use Parquet instead of CSV (learned the hard way about quote/encoding issues), then add daily orchestration since TMDB updates at 08:00 UTC.

 ## Tech Stack